Case Study | 6 min read

 • Assessing whether attendees felt notably better post breathing exercise

-• Identifying which aspects attendees value most
+• Gauging overall interest and Identifying which aspects attendees value most

 Excitement, sign-ups, and calm